 Leland Bobbé, a native New Yorker, has been a professional photographer for over 30 years.
-His work spans both the fine art and commercial worlds and has been shown in galleries and utilized by advertising agencies around the country.
+His work spans both the fine art and commercial worlds and has been shown in galleries and utilized by advertising agencies around the world.

 Clients include American Express, Bell South, Bravo, Citibank, DuPont, Humana Healthcare, Hyatt Hotels, Key Bank, MCI, Met Life, Pfizer Inc., Sprint, Tecate Beer, Toshiba, UPS and Visa.

 His Half-Drag series went viral and has appeared on website all over the world including Italian Vogue, ABC News, MSN, AOL and The Huffington Post.